-Guest, dry run, VIP guests, and surplus participants do not have a fasting requirement, even during morning sessions.
+Guests and VIP guests do not have a fasting requirement, even during morning sessions.

 SPs may opt to return to the MEC to complete exams that were missed or to complete exams that were begun but not finished.
 These SPs are designated as "Partial" SPs.
 When the SP returns to the phlebotomy component, ask and record the fasting questions a second time so that the data are accurate.
 Delete any data in the text boxes (previous responses from the initial visit) and enter the new responses.